ziontee113/neo-minimap/README.md

     -- minimap height will change to 36 after pressing <C-h>
     height_toggle = { 12, 36 },

-    disable_indentaion = false, -- if `true`, will remove any white space / tab at the start of the results.
+    disable_indentation = false, -- if `true`, will remove any white space / tab at the start of the results.
 })
 ```